 - analyzing data through Business Intelligence systems.

 You might want to modularize not only data, but also the single functionalities or microservices of the platform, which can be designed, used and combined as building blocks to compose processes in a coherent way, integrate new partners in record time and deliver new services and propositions with a winning time-to-market.
+Eventually, you should aim to adopt the Composable Enterprise paradigm.

 Basically, we can imagine an insurance company that needs to integrate a Tour Operator which wants to enrich its offer by selling tailor-made insurance products for travelers.
 Thanks to a platform approach, the insurance company can quickly integrate the new partner with its own systems (e.g. Life, Non-Life, ERP, Claims, CRM) composing the microservices in a flexible and personalized way, and sharing data in real time, on all channels, and 24/7.